loader-logo

 Metabolism consists of two opposing types of activities – catabolic and anabolic.

 Catabolism involves breaking down substances.
-During these reactions, larger molecules, such as the food we eat, are broken down into smaller ones, like amino acids, fatty acids, and sugars.
-In the process, energy is released.
+During these reactions, the body breaks down larger molecules, such as the food we eat, into smaller ones, like amino acids, fatty acids, and sugars.
+This process releases energy.
 This is similar to the process of burning wood in a fire; the wood breaks down, and energy is released as heat.

 Anabolism, on the other hand, is all about building up.
 It uses energy to construct components of cells such as proteins and nucleic acids.
 If catabolism is like a fire burning wood, anabolism is like building a house.
 It takes smaller raw materials and uses energy to create something larger and more complex.